 ANSI Class 150 Full face bolted joints are poor design and should only be used for non-critical fluids.

-- Anti-seize lubricates the gasket.
+- 2. Applying anti-seize to the gasket lubricates the sealing surface.
 This isn’t a problem until gasket compression is lost for some reason.
 Then the lubricated gasket can either be extruded, or forced out of the flange by the internal pressure.
 Here the friction created by the flange serrations play a role.

 For these reasons the use of anti-seize is not recommended.
-However, if the application of anti-seize is not too liberal and the flange serrations are thoroughly cleaned each time a gasket is changed to maintain their integrity, it doesn’t present as much of a problem.
-The important thing is keeping the serrations intact, getting good compression on the gasket, and a minimum bolt stress of at least 40% of bolt yield.
+The important thing is keeping the flange serrations intact, by making sure they are thoroughly cleaned each time a gasket is changed to maintain it’s integrity, to get good compression on the gasket, and a minimum bolt stress of at least 40% of bolt yield.

 In many instances, a good seal is obtained through the limited “swell” caused by the reaction of the inside edge of the gasket material with the fluid being contained.